Death of David Glenn Lewis: Disappearance

 On January 28, 1993, Lewis left work at his law firm around midday, saying he was not feeling well and would be going home.
 Records show a gasoline purchase with his credit card that afternoon.
 He taught his class at the college that evening until 10 p.m.
 This was the last place and time in the Amarillo area he was seen alive that the authorities have released to the public.

 The next day, a Friday, his wife and daughter left for a weekend shopping trip to Dallas.
 They did not see him before they left home.
 He had planned to stay over the weekend so he could watch the Dallas Cowboys, his favorite team, play in Super Bowl XXVII, their first appearance in the National Football League's championship game in 14 years.
 During the day, a member of the Lewises' church in Dumas reported seeing Lewis hurrying through the Southwest Airlines terminal at Amarillo International Airport.
 He did not appear to be carrying any luggage.

 At 10:30 p.m. that night, a police officer patrolling downtown Amarillo saw a red Ford Explorer, the same color, make and model as Lewis's car, parked outside the Potter County courthouse.
 The next day, it was gone.
 In Dumas, a neighbor saw Lewis's red Explorer parked in his driveway.
 Police reported the last confirmed sighting of Lewis as occurring sometime during the day on January 30, but have never released any details.

 The next morning, Super Bowl Sunday, a deputy sheriff saw the Explorer parked by the county courthouse again.
-This time, a man matching Lewis's description was across the street, apparently photographing it.
+This time, a man matching Lewis's description was across the street, apparently photographing the building.
 His wife and daughter returned home from Dallas in the evening, after the game had ended.
 Lewis was not home, but they found the VCR was still recording the telecast, and had begun doing so before the game started.
 In the refrigerator there were two turkey sandwiches, and laundry had been left in the washing machine.
 His wedding ring and watch were on the kitchen counter.
-Karen Lewis assumed her husband had been watching the game, perhaps at a friend's house, and returned to work afterwards.
+Karen Lewis assumed her husband had been watching the game, perhaps at a friend's house, and she returned to work afterwards.

 The next day, February 1, a Dallas taxi driver later recalled taking a man looking like Lewis from a hotel to the Dallas-Fort Worth International Airport.
 He said the man seemed nervous and paid in cash from a wad of hundred-dollar bills.
 Back in the Amarillo area, after learning that Lewis had missed two work appointments, Karen called police to report him missing.